48 hours in Gothenburg: The Geek Tour

 Röda Sten Art Gallery, Majorna, Feskekôrka

 For the architecture geek, Gothenburg has many interesting buildings you should take a closer look at.
 Röda Sten Konsthall (Red Stone Art Gallery) is one of them.
 This is an old boiler house turned into an art gallery, perfect for exploring your creative side (also plenty of activities for the kids).
-If not for the art of the historical building, take a step outside and enjoy the view of one of Gothenburg’s big bridges, Älsvborg Bridge.
+If not for the art of the historical building, take a step outside and enjoy the view of one of Gothenburg’s large bridges, Älsvborg Bridge.

 If you feel like having a fresh treat while admiring the architecture you should continue on to Feskekôrka, a special fish church that holds an indoor fish market and seafood restaurants.
 The “church” got its name because of its similarity to a gothic church, but really isn’t one.
 Opened in 1874, Feskekôrka has found itself on many “must-see” lists, both for the residents of Gothenburg as well as tourists.